mcameron/micropython-keyboard/README.md

 ================

-Contains firmware for a 47 key custom keyboard running on a micropython pyboard.
+Contains firmware for a 47 key keyboard running on a micropython pyboard.

 Key Codes